safespring/docs/content/compute/api-legacy.md

 ## Requirements

-For advanced use cases and automation it is neccessary to use the Openstack API endpoints directly.
+For advanced use cases and automation it is necessary to use the Openstack API endpoints directly.

 To do this, contact support to make sure you get an API-enabled